AndrewDRichter/local-websocket-exchange-notification/README.md

 If you do a right-click with the mouse you will see the new exchange you setup in the API.

 # Thank you!
-Thank you for your time, you are free to clone or fork this project!
+Thank you for your time, you are free to clone, fork or give a star in this project!
 You are free to give me any feeback!

 # Future update ideas